 How Abstract API Handles Email Validation

-Abstract API addresses the core weaknesses of traditional methods by the transfer of complex validation logic from the browser to a purpose-built service.
+Abstract API addresses the core weaknesses of traditional validation through a purpose-built backend that performs comprehensive checks beyond simple syntax.

 - Sign up at Abstract and copy your Email Validation API key.

-- Add your ABSTRACT_API_KEY to a .env file or another secure secret store.
+- Add your API key to a .env file or a secure secret store.

 - Create a helper function to call the API.